Jofosu/professor-student-advising-app/Doc/use-cases/manage-major-schedule.md

     The system asks the user if this is actually a valid course, and they can manually add it if it is.

     They can manually remove items from the progress checklist

+5a.
+Assigns more than three required courses for one semester

+    A warning is issued stating that they should review their choices

 ###Special requirements:
 Must use Vassar’s class codes for classes